phkam/bat-status/README.md

 service and timer which are part of this repository.
 If you use the timer, install the shell script to `/opt/bat-status/bat-status.sh` and put the `.service` and `.timer` files in `/etc/systemd/system/`.
-Then you need to `systemctl daemon reload` and activate the timer with `systemctl start bat-status.timer`.
-Also enable the unit to load on system start `systemctl enable bat-status-timer`.
+To load the new systemd files you have to reload the daemon with `systemctl daemon-reload`.
+You can start the service and enable it on system startup with `systemctl enable --now bat-status.timer`.

 ### Dependencies